nss-evening-cohort-16/Student-Assessment-Vocab-YOU-lary/README.md

 - Usage of semantic HTML5 tags
 - Asynchronous Programming
 - Promises

+## REMINDER
+This is NOT A TEST.
+We are not looking for 100% completion, although if you can make it work completely, then wahoo!

+What we are looking for is effort, critical thinking about the concepts, creative thinking to bind the concepts together for a solution, and collaboration with your teammates and instruction team.

+If you only get 50% of it complete, but display the above Core Skills and can demonstrate understanding of the fundamental code concepts, then you are learning and growing - which is what we care about.

 ## Tools To Use:
 - Postman for API testing